scolapicchioni/blazor/Lab04/readme.md

   }
 ```

-We're done refactoring The Details.
+We're done refactoring the Details.
 Let's repeat the same process for the Create / Update.

 ## The PhotoEditComponent

 Both the `Upload` and the `Update` page have more or less the same UI, so let's refactor it into a new `PhotoEditComponent` component.

-In the `Components` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, add a new `PhodoEditComponent.razor` Razor Component.
+In the `Components` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, add a new `PhotoEditComponent.razor` Razor Component.

 Cut the `<MatCard>` from the `Upload` page and paste it into the new component.
 For consistency, change the `photo` property into a `Photo` property.